art-ist/MindForest/README.md

 MindForest
 ==========

-**Stalled** We are currently reimagining this idea in a new project (still at a very early state).
-To get in the discussion have a look at [mind.pics](https://github.com/art-ist/mind.pics).
+Client development **Stalled**.
+We are currently reimagining this idea in the new project mind.pics wich is currently in development internally.
+Stay tuned!

+The **MindForest server is still used by the mind.pics client** and will be further maintained.

 Building a web-based tool to create, edit and visualize connected multi lingual
 - Mind Maps